What is Spyware?

 Pegasus Tool for Android & iPhone

 Any talk about spyware will not be complete without mentioning the one which is considered the best one and the most dangerous one.
 Pegasus spyware, a brainchild of NSO group (a subsidiary of the Israeli government) serves as the tool to spy over persons who are considered dangerous for the Jewish state.
 Pegasus became a Mossad tool in the hunt for war criminals.
-However, the source codes of this spyware were leaked multiple times - and no one can say who did that.
+However, the source codes of this app were leaked multiple times - and no one can say who did that.
 No one can also prove that this was legitimate Pegasus code.

 Pegasus is a cross-platform malware that may be launched on Android, iOS, Blackberry OS, Windows Phone, and even Linux-based mobile operating systems.
 The injection is much closer to the “classic” malware - it uses exploits and spear phishing.
 After 2020, most of the Pegasus spreading cases were related to the use of zero-click exploits.
 Such sophisticated tactics usually require diligent preparation for the attack, generally using OSINT.

 That “government-grade spyware” was used by various countries to satisfy their needs.
 Generally, those needs are foreign intelligence, including the military, or even internal surveillance.
 The latter is generally related to dictatorships or countries with the heavy censorship in the media.
 In total, Pegasus was used by 27 countries from around the globe.